apluslms/a-plus-rst-tools/README.md

       pulvinar augue mi malesuada metus.
 Maecenas ac diam et augue placerat faucibus.
 Nullam ut iaculis nisi.
 ```

+The `rst-tabs` directive should contain one or more `tab-content` directives.
+Each `tab-content` requires one argument,
+which is used internally to identify individual `tab-content`.
+Therefore, this argument must be unique and cannot
+contain any whitespace.
+You must also add the option `title` to the `tab-content` directive since it is the title that
+will be shown in your tabs.
+The content of each `tab-content` can be any anything.

 ### List of exercise statuses